rcorp/devLabs/R&D ReadMe/README - Before Getting into your Projects.md

 	TotalAmount = Amount + Simple Interest

-Same can be explained by adding Documentation to the code.
+Same can be explained by adding **Documentation** to the code.

-There might be some cases where developer has used some Quick Fixes due to urgency of work, he can explain all those conditions and problems which lead him/her to use those quick fixes and how they could be solved in future.
+There might be some cases where developer has used some **Quick Fixes due to urgency** of work, one can **explain all those conditions and problems which lead him/her to use those quick fixes and how they could be solved in future**.

-Let's say, we may need to change certain values for different Cases, we can mention the exact Case in the documentation as
+Let's say, we may need to change certain values for different Cases, we can **mention the exact Case in the documentation** as

 1. For Time Period less than 5 years
 	R would be 5%